jsbronder/chetter-app/README.md

 and `refs/chetter/<pull request>/<reviewer>-head` points to the most recent review.

+Finally, all of the references mentioned in the two prior paragraphs also have an associated reference ending in `-base` which represents the base of the pull request at the time the versioned reference was made.

 When a pull request is closed or merged, Chetter will delete all associated references.